This article has been continued from Part 1: Are you actually bottom tier?

-I began to realize that I’m actually capable to looking good.
+I began to realize that I’m capable of looking good.

 And that motivated me to spend even more time in the gym.
 I’d work out for 2 – 3 hours a day (a part of which involved talking and cardio).

-For 2 years (11th and 12th grade), my schedule was: wake up, go to college, go to the gym, and then watch TV shows for the rest of the day.
+For two years (11th and 12th grade), my schedule was: wake up, go to college, go to the gym, and then watch TV shows for the rest of the day.

 I wasn’t consistent and would skip workouts when I felt like it – but at least I was going.